omarr321/FinalProjectCompNetworking/README.md

 ## Demo Video
 You can watch our demo video [here](https://youtu.be/RF2u6ZBb570).
 ## References
 Our team did not use any code that was not ours.
-However, we did find helpful information for debugging purposes on https://stackoverflow.com/ and https://www.geeksforgeeks.org/.
+However, we did find helpful information for debugging purposes on [Stack Overflow](https://stackoverflow.com/) and [GeeksforGeeks](https://www.geeksforgeeks.org/).
 Professor Pham has also significantly contributed to our project by mentoring us and guiding us through to fix errors and optimize our program.
 ## Team Members
 - Konstantina Dimaki; coordinating, bug fixing/testing
 - Omar Radwan; Backend engineer